adithyadaine/AI-Model-Price-Comparison/README.md

     *   **Select All:** Quickly select all available models for a comprehensive overview.
     *   **Expand All:** Instantly open all provider dropdowns to see every model.
     *   **Clear & Collapse:** A single click to deselect all models and collapse all provider lists.
-    *   **Clear per Provider:** A new "X" button appears on hover next to each provider's name, allowing you to clear selections for just that group.
+    *   **Clear per Provider:** An "X" button appears on hover next to each provider's name, allowing you to clear selections for just that group.
-*   **Dynamic Timestamp:** The "Last updated" time is now dynamically generated and formatted for readability (e.g., "Saturday, June 8, 2025, 12:17 AM").
+*   **Dynamic Timestamp:** The "Last updated" time is dynamically generated and formatted for readability.
 *   **Fully Responsive:** The layout is optimized for both desktop and mobile devices.

 ## Setup & Installation